Pelvic inflammatory disease (PID)

 • Heavy or painful periods

-• Fever, chills, or feeling generally unwell
+• Fever, chills or feeling unwell

 • Adnexal tenderness